yangskin/SPsync/README.md

 - Copy it to this "C:\Users\username\Documents\Adobe\Adobe Substance 3D Painter\python\plugins" directory

-#### Version requirements
+#### Version requirements</br>
-  Substanc 3d Painter 10.1
+  Substanc 3d Painter 10.1</br>
-  Unreal 5.4 (theoretically 5.x and above are all supported but not tested)
+  Unreal 5.4 (theoretically 5.x and above are all supported but not tested)</br>

-#### UE settings
+#### UE settings</br>
 a.
-Turn off the Use Less CPU when in Background option in Editor Preferences to prevent UE from freezing when synchronizing the viewport.
+Turn off the Use Less CPU when in Background option in Editor Preferences to prevent UE from freezing when synchronizing the viewport.</br>
 ![](doc/4.png)

 b.
-Turn on Enable Remote Execution in Project Settings to support remote execution of Python scripts.
+Turn on Enable Remote Execution in Project Settings to support remote execution of Python scripts.</br>
 ![](doc/5.png)

 c.
-If UDIM support is required, you need to turn on Enable virtual texture support and Enable virtual textures for Opacity Mask under Project Settings->Rendering to support virtual textures.
+If UDIM support is required, you need to turn on Enable virtual texture support and Enable virtual textures for Opacity Mask under Project Settings->Rendering to support virtual textures.</br>
 ![](doc/6.png)

-### SP settings
+### SP settings</br>
 a.
-Python>Plugins Folder to open the python plugin directory.
+Python>Plugins Folder to open the python plugin directory.</br>
 ![](doc/7.png)

 b.
-Unzip to the Plugins directory and restart SP.
+Unzip to the Plugins directory and restart SP.</br>
 ![](doc/8.png)

 c.
-Make sure SPsync is enabled.
+Make sure SPsync is enabled.</br>
 ![](doc/9.png)
 ![](doc/10.png)